-The Faculty of Information has a dedicated Career Services Officer to help students and alumni connect with the resources, tools, and advice needed to make career decisions that best fit their goals.
+The Faculty of Information has a dedicated Careers Officer to help students and alumni connect with the resources, tools, and advice needed to make career decisions that best fit their goals.

 Please review our Introduction to Career Services presentation.